caseykneale/PickingALanguage2020/fieldnotes/adventure.md

                 path <- path @ [nbID]
     path
 ```
 It was truly refreshing to that bit of imperitive code style available.
 Felt more like home.
 But then I started asking myself tougher questions...
 How is concurrency going to go?
 How much of a performance penalty am I going to pay if I try to stand up a **real** API in F#?
 I was really hoping to lose the Garbage Collector...
 Why learn something new that's slower than C++ afterall?
 Why did learning F# not feel like I really learned a programming language?
 Maybe I didn't spend enough time with it.
 Maybe I didn't want too?

 ## Rust - Graph API
 I wound up stairing down Rust again.
 This time though, something was different.
 Now that I had bashed around with traits in Go, Monad's/Maybes,etc in Haskell and dealt with several package managers (ghci, packet, go modules, etc) Rust looked like a thing of beauty.

 Rust instantaneously became easy to write, like a step above python or something.
 I told some of my friends I was really enjoying it - they said things like "wait until you deal with the borrow checker".
 I didn't even know what they meant?
 I had been dealing with it, and the compiler was outrageously helpful.
 It was like writing C++, with someone making sure you aren't shooting yourself in the foot before you even compiled.

 I wrote the basics of a graph API in a single afternoon (with some help from the community on some syntax gotchyas).
-My code is overall pretty sloppy, but, I love choosing between pass by reference and pass by value.
-It makes tasks like recursion with mutation easy and clean enough,
+The code was overall pretty sloppy, but, I love choosing between pass by reference and pass by value, mutability, etc. It makes tasks like recursion with mutation easy and clean enough,
 ```rust
 fn depth_first_traversal_recurse(&self, id:U, v: &mut HashMap<&U, bool>, path:&mut Vec<U>) {
         let nbs = self.get_neighbor_ids(id);